cisco-sbg-ui/magna-react/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The ESLint plugin has been updated if a new component is added
 - [ ] Test have been added or modified, if appropriate
 - [ ] Has been verified locally
+- [ ] The component should accept a class name as a prop, if appropriate
+- [ ] The component should accept a forward ref, if appropriate

 **What kind of change does this PR introduce?** <!--(Bug fix, feature, docs update, ...)-->
 <!--